 - Install movement-sensitive lighting around your property to deter intruders.

 - Make sure your alarm system is in good working order with our Engineer Maintenance Service on a regular basis.
-Contact us on email@example.com or call 0208 368 1080
+Contact us at email@example.com or call 0208 368 1080

 - Check for any unusual marks on the pavements, fences or walls outside your house.
 These might be used by potential thieves to target properties.
 Contact the police if you notice anything strange.